 From a security standpoint, features include the ability to store your Dash in an isolated environment, with your private keys stored in a secure element locked by a PIN code.
 Two-factor authentication is also supported, and transactions must be manually verified using the built-in OLED screen and by pressing the buttons on the device.

-However, because it’s a hardware wallet it doesn’t come free – it was listed for €79 (around CAD$127) at the time of writing.
-It’s also not quite as convenient for anyone who wants to be able to always access their crypto holdings no matter where they are.
+However, because it’s a hardware wallet it doesn’t come free – it was listed for €79 (around SGD$128) at the time of writing.
+It’s also not quite as convenient for anyone who wants to be always able to access their crypto holdings no matter where they are.

 TREZOR (hardware wallet)

 - Secure offline storage, support for multiple cryptocurrencies, holding large amounts